jeromeetienne/networked-qrcode-pairing/README.md

 So i did this proof of concept.

-Here is the repository [github.com/jeromeetienne/networked-qrcode-pairing](https://github.com/jeromeetienne/networked-qrcode-pairing) repository on github
+Here is the repository [networked-qrcode-pairing](https://github.com/jeromeetienne/networked-qrcode-pairing) repository on github

-Here is a running [example with glitch](https://same-magazine.glitch.me/my-example.html)
+Here is a running [example on glitch](https://networked-qrcode-pairing.glitch.me/)

 # Principles
 It is all done within the browser.
 So we leverage the url.
 The principles are simple: